CmdOrlando/devlab/README.md

 ---

 ## 🗂️ Structure
-Each folder contains a focused project or exercise exploring programming, algorithms, systems, or application development.
+Each folder is dedicated to a specific programming language, containing focused projects and exercises that explore its core concepts 🧠, features ⚙️, and real-world applications 🌍.

 ---